wisdom2608/application_and_k8s_manifests/README.md

 ```
 # The Downside Of Having The Source Code and The Manifest Files In The Same Repository.
-The disadvantage of this approve is that we'll alway have to do `git pull` before updating our source code locally.
-This is because the update made on k8s manifest file is made on the remote repository.
+The disadvantage of this approach is that we'll alway have to do `git pull` before updating our source code locally.
+This is because the update made on k8s manifest file is made only in the remote repository.
 The change in image tag does not affect k8s manifest file in our local environment.
-So, have these changes, we must run `git pull`.
+So, for us to have these changes, we must run `git pull`.

 This means that anytime that we've to update our application source code, we've to do `git pull`.
-This makes our job tidious.
+This makes our job a little tidious.
 To solve this problem, our application source code and k8s manifests files should be kept in different Github repositories.
-My next project will be to *build and push docker image to dockerhub* in `application` repository and then *update image tags in the k8s manifest file and commit the changes* to the `k8s manifest` repository.
+My next project will be to **build and push docker image to dockerhub** in `application` repository and then **update image tags in the k8s manifest file and commit the changes** to the `k8s manifest` repository.

-# 🛠 Here is a project to build and push Docker image to Dockerhub using github actions and then, update Kubernetes manifest files which in a separate repository within the same GitHub account.
+# 🛠 Here is a project to build and push Docker image to Dockerhub using github actions and then, update Kubernetes manifest files which are in a separate repository within the same GitHub account.

 # Workflow repository link: https://github.com/wisdom2608/app_source_code
 # kubernetes manifests repository link: https://github.com/wisdom2608/k8s_manifest